zuckung/endless-sky-plugins/myplugins/planet.map/README.md

 ### planet.map
 <br>
 <br>
 This is a storyline entirely on a planets surface(with fitting visuals).
-Availabale at the outfitter on planet Memory.<br>
+Available at the outfitter on planet Memory.<br>
 <br>
 This is a proof of concept of an idea by Epsil-Astra.<br>
 Basically a planet in a starsystem is a wormhole to a starsystem with changed background, to look like a ground map.
 The planets there look like cities.
 The galaxy background is a single whole planet.
 It simulates travelling on a planet you've landed on.
 Other starsystems act as different bioms, like forest, desert, sea.<br>